andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 ## Environments
 In choosing an environment to experiment with, I first looked for a task that would be particularly amenable to reinforcement learning, as I wanted to see that a typical reinforcment learning task could be solved through the use of an evolutionary algorithm.
-I settled on the Bipedal walking task in the OpenAI gym as it seemed to meet  these criteria and due to the fact that it had both a normal and a hadcore version, which I thought I might be able to exploit in the training process.
+I settled on the Bipedal walking task in the OpenAI gym as it seemed to meet  these criteria and due to the fact that it had both a normal and a hardcore version, which I thought I might be able to exploit in the training process.
 Very simply, the goal of the task is to have your agent navigate itself across the terrain in front of it and reach the goal on the other end.
 The reward function penalizes stumbling, defined to be when the head hits the ground, and the use of excess motor torque.
 A good solution is robust to the terrain, but does not use too much motor torque to maintain this robustness.

 The input to the model is a stream of 24 dimensional vectors each of which includes hull angle speed, angular velocity, horizontal speed, vertical speed, position of joints and joints angular speed, leg contacts with the ground, and 10 lidar inputs that encode objects in the vicinity.
 The output is a 4 dimensional vector representing the amount of torque to apply to each of the 4 joints on the agent.